gavinfielder/pft/README.md

 # PFT

-This is a unit test library and configurable tester for ft\_printf.
+This is a unit test library and configurable tester for the 42 project ft\_printf.

 By default, it can check if your *completed* printf is pretty good or not pretty good.